Oboi: Conflict with the Kangxi Emperor

 Oboi forced the young Kangxi Emperor to execute Suksaha and his family.
 He controlled Ebilun completely and then finally established a system of near absolute rule under himself.

 The Kangxi Emperor took power earlier than expected at the age of 15 in 1669.
 The emperor suddenly had Oboi arrested on 30 charges.
 Oboi was sentenced to death but it was reduced to imprisonment in consideration of his achievements.
 Some sources say that he displayed the many wounds on his body that had been received in the defense of Kangxi's great-grandfather Nurhaci, this act had apparently moved the Kangxi Emperor to pardon Oboi.

 Oboi was posthumously rehabilitated.
 The Kangxi Emperor issued a pardon in 1713, while his successor, the Yongzheng Emperor, granted Oboi the rank of a First Class Duke and the posthumous title Chaowu (超武 "exceedingly martial") but Yongzheng's successor, the Qianlong Emperor, gave Oboi the lower title of First Class Baron after reviewing his merits and demerits.

 In popular culture

 Oboi appears as an antagonist in the early part of the wuxia novel The Deer and the Cauldron by Jin Yong.
 In the novel, he is depicted as a cruel, power-hungry regent plotting to usurp the throne from the Kangxi Emperor.
 With help from the protagonist Wei Xiaobao, the emperor manages to remove Oboi from power and imprison him.
 Oboi is eventually killed in prison by Wei Xiaobao.

+In the 2017 Chinese TV series Legend of Dragon Pearl Oboi is portrayed by Xiao Rongsheng.
+Oboi is shown to be an oppressive roadblock for the Kangxi Emperor in his mission regain his full political power and reaffirm his sovereignty.